brightlystar0117/solana-sniper/guide.md

 - But when you get the key, it may look something like this `asuhduiahsw812y98dajsdui172yashduiahsuidh11sjhdahduiashduh1892hdhsuahdh199d89hashANDSO1ON`

 ## Section 6: kokiez_api
 I created an api, so everyone can fetch pool info at much faster rate.
-You can text me on telegram to get a trial of the API (API is limited to 30 Requests per minute):
+You can text me on telegram to get a 5 hours trial of the API (API is limited to 30 Requests per minute).
+After 2 days of v2 release, I will stop generating trials:
 - Pricing:

       1) 10$ for 5 days